o9dangson/Synergy/AndrewDang_LogicProblems.md

 Can you match the high school graduates to their fathers at this joint celebration?

+James is Michael's son, Elias is Alberto's son, Stephanie is Ken's daughter.

 <br>

 ### 2. Party at Charlie's